w3c/wot-arduino/readme.md

 A hundred billion IoT devices are expected to be deployed over the next ten years.
 There are many IoT platforms, and an increasing number of IoT technologies.
 However, the IoT products are currently beset by silos and a lack of interoperability, which blocks the benefits of the network effect from taking hold.
 At W3C, we are exploring the potential for bridging IoT platforms and devices through the World Wide Web via a new class of Web servers that are connected through a common framework, and available in a variety of scales from microcontrollers, to smart phones and home/office hubs, and cloud-based server farms.

 This framework involves virtual objects ("things") as proxies for physical and abstract entities.
 These things are modelled in terms of metadata, events, properties and actions, with bindings to scripting APIs and a variety of protocols, since no one protocol will fulfil all needs.
-This server will eventually support bindings to HTTP, WebSockets, CoAP, MQTT, XMPP and AMQP.
+This server will start with bindings to MQTT and CoAP.

 ## Technical Details